Use your summer to gain international experience

 For an overview of all summer and short-term programmes offered by UvA partners, please visit the UvA World Map (summer schools & short programmes).

 Want to study abroad without the stress?
 U21 Summer School Scholarships are your ticket to global learning experiences, with destinations ranging from China to Chile!
 Whether you're into languages, architecture, or tackling global challenges, U21 lets you choose your adventure.
-UvA offers 20 scholarships (10 for Europe, 10 for destinations outside of Europe).
+UvA offers 12 scholarships.

 Location